Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 .. important::
   You should follow the requirements specified on the page with :ref:`Models reference` when uploading your own images for processing through the API of the Mapflow platform.
   You can use our `preprocessing script <https://github.com/Geoalert/mapflow_data_preprocessor/>`_ to convert your data to 8 bit.
-Make sure that your imagery is georeferenced in GEORGAPHIC or PROJECTED coordinate system.
+Make sure that your imagery is georeferenced in geographic or projected coordinate system.

   Send a request using data preprocessing to help@geoalert.io.